 Researchers from Canada’s University of Toronto and St Michael’s Hospital have found that people who ate diets rich in plant-based foods known for lowering LDL-cholesterol, including plant sterols, soy foods, nuts and plant-based fibers showed reductions in LDL-cholesterol by 13% after six months.
 The average reduction in LDL-cholesterol went from 171 mg/dL on average down 25 mg/dL to 156 mg/dL of LCL-c.

-The study was published in this month’s issue of the Journal of the American Medical Association.
+The study was published in month’s issue of the Journal of the American Medical Association.

-The overall result, however, is consistent with the multitude of research that has shown that plant sterols, cultured soy foods, nuts and high fiber foods specifically reduce LDL-cholesterol.
+The overall result of the study, however, is consistent with the multitude of research.
+This has shown that plant sterols, cultured soy foods, nuts and high fiber foods specifically reduce LDL-cholesterol.

 Higher LDL-cholesterol levels have been associated with higher incidence of heart disease, atherosclerosis (hardening of the arteries), strokes and other cardiovascular issues.
 This is because LDL-cholesterol is less stable, and readily oxidizes.
 This oxidation produces free radicals that damage the walls of the blood vessels.
 This causes scaring, which tends to harden the arteries, as well as releases scar tissue into the blood.
 This release is what causes thrombosis.